MohamedXi/hopla-ssl/README.md

 ### Testing Locally

-To test your changes locally without publishing to npm:
+There are several ways to test your changes locally:

+#### 1. Using npm link

 ```bash
 # Link the package globally